odpi/egeria-docs/site/docs/concepts/asset.md

 - Buildings and other locations.
 - Physical objects that have a unique identity (eg a serial number).

 Much governance is centered around an organization's resources since they represent tangible value.
-This involves maintaining information about the associated resource and managing events related to the resource in order to keep it protected in order to get the maximum value from it.
+This involves maintaining information about the resource and managing events related to the resource in order to keep it protected and to get the maximum value from it.

-Egeria is particularly focused on providing the ability to maintain the information necessary for managing digital resources and the infrastructure that supports them.
+Egeria is particularly focused on maintaining the information necessary for managing digital resources and the infrastructure that supports them.
 It also has a flexible type model to allow the definition of asset to be expanded to include a broader range of physical resources.

 ## Open metadata types